Blagoy Nakov

-Blagoy Nakov (Благой Наков; born 19 March 1985) is a Bulgarian footballer.
-He currently plays as a midfielder for Belasitsa Petrich.
+Blagoy Nakov (Благой Наков; born 19 March 1985) was a Bulgarian footballer.
+He played as a midfielder.

 Career

 Nakov was raised in Belasitsa Petrich's youth teams.
 So far he has 49 games and 5 goals in the national championship.
 Nakov is a defensive midfielder, but can also play as a central defender.

 In summer 2008 he signed a contract with Pirin Blagoevgrad.
 In his first season in Pirin, Nakov played 14 matches and scored one goal, on 20 September 2008 against OFC Sliven 2000.

 In February 2017, Nakov joined Belasitsa Petrich.